California Gas Prices Still Hurting Drivers

 Californians Might Be Taxed For Driving

-The Metropolitan Transportation Commission in California has just commissioned a study called “Vehicle Miles Traveled” intended to help raise much-needed revenue for road maintenance and public transportation.
-The new program is looking at ways of using GPS devices to monitor drivers and then assess a tax based on how much they drive.
+The Metropolitan Transportation Commission in California kicked off a study called "Vehicle Miles Traveled" to figure out how to gather funds for fixing roads and supporting public transport.
+This fresh program explores using GPS gadgets to track how far drivers travel and charging them a tax based on their mileage.

 No doubt the issue will raise red flags for a number of people including those who feel the state is intruding on their privacy and those who feel they are being taxed enough.
 But California is hardly alone in this effort.
 Florida, too, is looking at a plan to tax drivers based on the miles they drive and at the national level both parties have put forth similar ideas.